 Figure 4.3: The WIYN One Degree Imager ADC is similar to that envisioned for DESpec.
 This ADC has a diameter of 635 mm.
 The prisms are rotated using a pair of encoded stepper motors.

-4.1.3 R&D
+4.A.3 R&D

 Present R&D for the optics is aimed at understanding the optimal wavelength range for the science, optimizing the focal surface, and working out details and finalizing choices of materials for the ADC and the new elements at the focal plane.
 The ADC itself will be made from four elements that need to be glued together (or otherwise held) in pairs; this has to be done carefully, avoiding bubbles or other defects.
 A mechanism that performs the anti-co-rotation of the elements needs to be specified and designed.